 When it comes to their non-verbal behavior, submissive communicators tend to:

-- aim to take up as little space as possible;
+- Aim to take up as little space as possible, and

 🎓 Non-verbal behavior is just one out of five common types of communication you may encounter in a business setting.
-To learn more about the different types of communication, check out our extensive guide to the types of communication.
+To learn more about the different types of communication, check out our extensive guide:

 Examples of communication with submissive communicators